London-p/dB-to-watt/README.md

-# dB-to-watt
-Used to calculate the power of RF devices.

-Watch gif for demo.
+# Watch gif for demo.